JiangWeibeta/ELIC/README.md

 **Code will be available soon :)**

-I trained a model model optimized for MSE. $\lambda$ is set to $0.08$.
+I trained a model optimized for MSE. $\lambda$ is set to $0.08$.
 The ELIC reproduced by me has the same rate-distortion performance with the official ELIC on Kodak and better performance than official ELIC on CLIC 2021 Test dataset.

 <p float="left">
   <img src="https://github.com/JiangWeibeta/ELIC/blob/main/results/elic_reproduce_psnr.png" width="400" />